-Croatia: The RES fee is unrealistically high as well as the new power gen construction plans30.
-October 2013. / SEE Energy News
+Croatia: The RES fee is unrealistically high as well as the new power gen construction plans, SEE Energy News

 National Action Plan for Renewable Energy Sources unrealistically provides projections of the sector development.
 Croatia National Action Plan for Renewable Energy Sources, harshly critized by public, and the amount of RES fee which was increased last week for seven times by the Government decision and which the citizens have to pay on their accounts.